-A project is consistent with the 2022 AQMP, in part, if it is consistent with the population, housing, and employment assumptions that were used in the development of the AQMP.
+A project is consistent with the AQMPs, in part, if it is consistent with the population, housing, and employment assumptions that were used in the development of the AQMP.
 In the case of the 2022 AQMP, two sources of data form the basis for the projections of air pollutant emissions: the City of Los Angeles General Plan and SCAG's 2020-2045 RTP/SCS.

-As described in Section IV.F, Land Use and Planning, of this Draft EIR, the City's General Plan serves as a comprehensive, long-term plan for future development of the City.
+As described in Section IV.G, Land Use and Planning, of this Draft EIR, the General Plan of the City of Los Angeles serves as a comprehensive, long-term plan for future development of the City.
 Refer to the analysis below for a discussion of the Project's consistency with applicable goals, objectives, and policies of the City's General Plan Air Quality Element.

-The Project Site is located within the Central City North Community Plan area, which encourages mixed-use developments along commercial corridors in the area.
 The 2020-2045 RTP/SCS provides socioeconomic forecast projections of regional population growth.
 The population, housing, and employment forecasts, which are adopted by SCAG's Regional Council, are based on the local plans and policies applicable to the specific area; these are used by SCAG in all phases of implementation and review.
-Economic assumptions, including employment rates and migration due to jobs, are also included as part of the RTP/SCS forecast projections.
+Economic assumptions including employment rates and migration due to jobs are also included as part of the RTP/SCS forecast projections.